Net Worth

 Earnings

-Kate Middleton’s net worth comes largely from investments she made before joining the royal family and from her family business, which is estimated to be worth $35.3 million.
+Kate Middleton’s net worth comes largely from investments she made before joining the royal family and from her family business, estimated at $35.3 million.

 Some of the details we know about Middleton’s earnings include: